AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 If you would rather not have intelligent captions generated, you can toggle this feature off by going to the Visualization preferences and unchecking **[!UICONTROL Show intelligent captions]**.

 ![caption settings](assets/toggle-captions.png)

-## Reorder captions {#reorder}

-You can reorder how the captions are displayed by dragging a caption to a new position.